d11wtq/oedipus/README.md

 Oedipus allows you to replace '%{query}' in your facets with whatever was in the original query.
 This can be useful if you want to provide facets that only perform the search in the title of the document (`"@title (%{query})"`) for example.

-Each facet is given a name, which is used to reference them in the results.
+Each facet is given a key, which is used to reference it in the results.
+This key is any arbitrary object that can be used as a key in a ruby Hash.
+You may, for example, use domain-specific objects as keys.

 Sphinx optimizes the queries by figuring out what the common parts are.
-Currently it does two optimizations, though in future this will likely improve further, so using this technique to do your faceted searches is a good idea.
+Currently it does two optimizations, though in future this will likely improve further, so using this technique to do your faceted searches is the correct approach.

 ``` ruby
 results = sphinx[:articles].search(